@clickstreamhq/next

 Or in a Route Handler:

-// app/api/offer/route.ts
+// app/api/variant/route.ts

-import { getServerVisitor } from '@clickstream/next/server';
+import { getServerVisitor } from '@clickstreamhq/next/server';

 export async function GET() {